15 Top-Rated Weekend Getaways from London

 Accommodation: Where to Stay in Amsterdam: Best Areas & Hotels

 A favorite for history buffs, the cathedral city of Canterbury in Kent is an easy one-hour rail ride from central London.
 For a truly unique weekend getaway, book a stay in the excellent Canterbury Cathedral Lodge, located in the grounds of the cathedral.
-You'll be rewarded not just with an extremely comfortable place to stay but also some memorable views over the gardens and the cathedral, plus privileges like direct access to areas in the Cathedral Precincts.
+You'll be rewarded not just with an extremely comfortable place to stay but also some memorable views over the gardens and the cathedral.
+A stay here also includes privileges such as direct access to areas in the Cathedral Precincts.

 You're also just steps away from exploring the interior of the cathedral itself.
 A great way to get the most out of this magnificent UNESCO World Heritage Site is to book a guided tour, taking in such features as the spot where Archbishop Thomas Becket was murdered-possibly by order of the King - back in 1170.
 You'll also find yourself in the heart of plenty of great shopping, dining, and walking experiences.